Enhancement Tools¶

 Note

 The barrel-pincushion correction should be done before any crop or size changes (including perspective correction).
-In fact the Barrel-Pincushion corrections should be the very first step on the original image.
+In fact the Barrel-Pincushion corrections should be the very first step performed on the original image.
 If you crop the image and then use barrel correction the effect would be obviously wrong.

 Vignetting Correction¶